itspatmorgan/unknown-arts-ai/content/docs/concepts/Token.md

 - **Sentiment Analysis** – Analyzes each token’s sentiment contribution for accurate sentiment scoring.

 ## Related Resources
-- **“Byte Pair Encoding (BPE)”** – A popular tokenization method that balances whole-word and subword representation.
-- **OpenAI Tokenizer Guide** – Overview of tokenization used in GPT-3.
+- TBD

 ## Related People
-- **Philip Gage** – Developed the original Byte Pair Encoding (BPE) method for data compression, which is now widely used in NLP tokenization.
+- TBD

 ## Related Concepts
-- [[Decoding]] – The process of selecting the next token in generating text.
+- [Decoding](../Decoding) – The process of selecting the next token in generating text.
-- [[Embedding]] – Tokens are often converted to embeddings to capture their meaning.
+- [Embedding](../Embedding) – Tokens are often converted to embeddings to capture their meaning.
-- [[Few-Shot Learning]] – Involves providing tokens as examples to guide model responses.
+- [Few-Shot Learning](../Few-Shot_Learning) – Involves providing tokens as examples to guide model responses.